enkidevs/curriculum/zapier/introduction/zaps-ii/zapier-unique-search-options.md

 Depending on the type of application you use or integrate, you will find that each have their own actions.

-In this insight, we will present you the process of finding out all the possible actions and integrations, which can be used with any app.
+In this insight, we will look at how to find out all the possible actions and integrations which can be used with every app.

-To find out what unique search actions (or triggers) an app can have, you'll first have to head on over to [Zapier](https://zapier.com/apps) and select the app in question.
+To find out all related search actions (triggers) to a specific app, you can head to the [Zapier Apps](https://zapier.com/apps) webpage and select the app in question.

 Let's say our stack contains Dropbox and Instagram.